skwzrd/mod_wsgi_install/README.md

-# Hosting A Dynamically Generate Site with Apache on Ubuntu Using mod_wsgi
+# Hosting A Dynamically Generated Site with Apache on Ubuntu Using mod_wsgi

 ## Introduction